Skip to main content

 • An instance of H2O Hydrogen Torch runs with 1 GPU by default unless configured differently by your admin: contact your admin if you need more resources.
 Further GPUs (resources) can decrease the time you wait for experiments to complete (multi GPU training).

-Our original model obtained an mAP value of 0.7777 while our new best-rebuilt model obtained a 0.8002 mAP.
+Our original model obtained an mAP value of 0.7777 while the new best-rebuilt model obtained a 0.8083 mAP.

-By reading the experiment name or by looking at the Config tab, we can know that the experiment used:
+By reading the experiment name or by looking at the Config tab of the new best model, we can discover that the experiment used:

 • Backbone: tf_efficientnet_b5_ns